illiumst/website/_posts/projects/2019-10-15-OpenMunich.md

 ---

-As Lead Organizer, I spearheaded the planning and execution of the OpenMunich conference series during 2018 and 2019.
-This event, organized by the LMU Chair for Mobile and Distributed Systems in collaboration with industry partners Accenture and Red Hat, aimed to create a forum for professionals, researchers, and students interested in the latest developments within the open-source ecosystem.

-The conference provided a platform to showcase research emerging from the university, covering topics from Machine Learning to Quantum Computing, alongside practical insights and technology demonstrations from our industry partners.

 ![OpenMunich Website Screenshot](/assets/images/projects/openmunich_website.png){: .align-right style="padding:0.1em; width:10em; margin-left: 1em;" alt="Screenshot of the OpenMunich conference website homepage"}
 **Key Responsibilities:**

 *   **Overall Event Management:** Oversaw all logistical aspects of the conference planning and execution, including venue coordination, scheduling, and technical infrastructure setup.